OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_5104.rst

 - `Fix ACLs check permissions when creating a template <https://github.com/OpenNebula/one/issues/4352>`__.f
 - `Fix create group with no permissions <https://github.com/OpenNebula/one/issues/3361>`__.
 - `Fix NIC aliases are not working with NETWORK_SELECT = "NO" <https://github.com/OpenNebula/one/issues/4378>`__.
+- `Change uid and gid of new VMs when scaling a service <https://github.com/OpenNebula/one/issues/4406>`__.